Forward Proxy

 self.cache.shutdown()

-2. If possibly using your payload, get a sense of what throughput can be supported by a single pod and then calculate how much you need to scale out by to support your traffic.
+- Estimate the throughput a single pod can support, then calculate how much to scale out to handle your traffic.

-3. Pre-scale the proxy for your max QPS and then begin to gradually rollout the proxy to services.
+- Pre-scale the proxy for your peak QPS before gradually rolling it out to services.

-4. Configure your auto-scaling, for most folks, scaling up at 70% utilization for CPU and memory is typically sufficient, but depending on your usage this might need to be tweaked.
+- Configure auto-scaling.
+For most deployments, scaling up at 70% CPU and memory utilization is sufficient, but this may need adjustment depending on usage.